Author: Vanessa Ngan, Staff Writer, 2005.

 Potential adverse reactions of sunscreens have been studied, including:

-Daily use of sunscreens has found to be safe and has not been associated with increased any-cause mortality.
+Daily use of sunscreens has found to be safe for humans and has not been associated with increased any-cause mortality.

 Unfortunately, some people find that sunscreens irritate, and others develop dermatitis where they have applied them.

 Sometimes this is because of generally sensitive skin (irritant contact dermatitis), at other times because of an allergic reaction to one of its components: this may be a fragrance, a preservative or a sunscreen chemical.

 The cause can be difficult to work out, so if simply changing the brand doesn't solve the problem, ask your dermatologist for advice.
 He or she may organise patch tests and photopatch tests.
 Be careful to test a new product on a small area for a day or two before applying it widely.

 DermNet NZ does not provide an online consultation service.
 If you have any concerns with your skin or its treatment, see a dermatologist for advice.